qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 layers are still refreshed according to QGIS' main window.
 You can prevent this by using :guilabel:`Lock styles for layers`.

-Using the |showPresets| button, you can lock the map item's layers to one of the map themes you have prepared (see :ref:`map_themes`).
+Using the |showMapTheme| button, you can lock the map item's layers to one of the map themes you have prepared (see :ref:`map_themes`).
-Clicking the |showPresets| button will show the list of all themes.
+Clicking the |showMapTheme| button will show the list of all themes.
 Select the theme you want to display.
 The map canvas will lock the theme layers automatically by enabling the |checkbox| :guilabel:`Lock layers`.
 You can release the theme by unchecking the |checkbox|